-The Little Angels teams and myself will have the opportunity to work closely with a EYNP nutritionist who has a vast experience and knowledge of early years dietary and nutritional needs.
-We are currently in development of new menus and snack offerings to work with the nutritionist, with the idea of starting a fresh menu in the New year.
+Our Head Chef and his team have had the opportunity to work closely with a EYNP nutritionist who has a vast experience and knowledge of early years dietary and nutritional needs.
+We are currently in development of new menus and snack offerings in collaboration with the nutritionist.

-I look forward to updating you all with our progress in the near future.
+We look forward to updating you all with our progress in the near future!

 Don't just take our word for it >